Jaspreetsindhu/Online-voting-system/README.md

 6. Constraints & Scope
 Scope: This version is a local console-based simulation and does not require a web interface or a persistent SQL database.

-Data Persistence: Data is stored in-memory during the session (Optionally: Saved to a .txt file upon exit).
+Data Persistence: Data is stored in-memory during the session.